 How can I send feedback about the Collegetown Shuttle?

 We always want to hear from our riders.
-Tell us about your experience and send us suggestions on how we can improve.
-Feel free to use the feedback form on our website, email info@BaltimoreCollegetown.org or call 410.532.3035.
+Tell us about your experience or send us suggestions on how we can improve.
+Please use the feedback form or email firstname.lastname@example.org.

 For accessibility needs who do I contact?

-For specific accessibility needs please contact Baltimore Collegetown 24 hours ahead of time to make arrangements.
-Call 410.532.3035 or email firstname.lastname@example.org.
+For specific accessibility needs, please contact Baltimore Collegetown 24 hours ahead of time to make arrangements by emailing info@BaltimoreCollegetown.org.